ODIM-Project/ODIM/docs/README.md

     have changed the default port in the `odim_config.json` file, use that as the port.

-To access the base URL using a REST client, use IP address of the system where the resource aggregator is installed as `{odim_host}`.
+To access the base URL using a REST client, replace `{odimra_host}` with the IP address of the system where the resource aggregator is installed.

->**NOTE**: To use FQDN as `{odim_host}`, add the Resource Aggregator for ODIM server certificate to the browser where the REST client is launched.
+>**NOTE**: To use FQDN in place of `{odimra_host}`, add the Resource Aggregator for ODIM server certificate to the browser where the REST client is launched.

 **curl usage**